← Back

 I am still figuring this out.
 I see two options:

-2. Giving my KeepassXC file to one or two friends and asking them to keep it safe for me; then asking them periodically to send it to me to prove that they are still holding on to it.
+2. Giving my KeePassXC file to one or two friends and asking them to keep it safe for me; then asking them periodically to send it to me to prove that they are still holding on to it.

 I am not perfectly satisfied with either option.